While they may be in one of the country’s smallest states, online colleges in Delaware have a lot to offer in terms of education.

 The Delaware Higher Education Office (DHEO), a division of the Delaware Department of Education, oversees various state-funded financial aid programs.

 Currently, the DHEO oversees the following aid programs for undergraduate students in the state:

-- Educational Benefits for Children of Deceased Veterans and Others||Full tuition and fees at a Delaware public college, or at a private college if chosen program is not offered at public college|
+- Educational Benefits for Children of Deceased Veterans and Others: This program covers the full tuition and fees of qualifying applicants attending a Delaware public college.
+It may be used at a private college if the recipient’s chosen program is not offered at a public college.

-- Port of Wilmington Maritime Society’s Dennis Latina Scholarship||$2500|
+- Port of Wilmington Maritime Society’s Dennis Latina Scholarship: This scholarship awards $2,500.

 Additional need and merit-based grants and scholarships can be found at each of Delaware’s colleges and universities.